-Preclinical work is only a first step in medicine, and before we jump to conclusions let’s not overlook animal studies where THC potentiates opioids’ addictivness or cannabinoids interfere with the painkilling.
+Preclinical work is only a first step in medicine, and before we jump to conclusions let’s not overlook animal studies where THC potentiates opioids’ addictiveness or cannabinoids interfere with the painkilling.
 But the beneficial effects are seen in human research.
-People using cannabis are much more likely to decrease or stop opioid use (different surveys suggest that between 30-60% of opioid-users are able to entirely switch to cannabis)
+People using cannabis are much more likely to decrease or stop opioid use.
+Different surveys suggest that between 30-60% of opioid-users are able to entirely switch to cannabis.

 Adrian Devitt-Lee is a research scientist and longtime Project CBD contributor. © Copyright, Project CBD.
 May not be reprinted without permission.